Portfolio Project Management: Process, Types, Examples, Roles, And Framework

 Many local and international institutions have realized the key role projects play in achieving strategic objectives.
 Therefore, many have started linking projects and strategic objectives in such a way that allows senior management to avoid any harm that might be caused due to the absence of such a critical step.

-Some of this potential harm include a lack of financial resources to fund projects, delays in the decision-making process, not selecting the right projects that are consistent with the strategic plan, lack of human resources, and projects cancellation after launch, etc. To solve this issue, many global bodies have begun implementing what is known as "Portfolio Management".
+Some of this potential harm include a lack of financial resources to fund projects, delays in the decision-making process, not selecting the right projects that are consistent with the strategic plan, lack of human resources, and project cancellation after launch, etc. To solve this issue, many global bodies have begun implementing what is known as "Portfolio Management".

 In order to guide “the Management of Authorized Programs and Projects,” Organizations started setting up PMOs.
 PMO can stand for one of the following: Project Management Office, Program Management Office, or Portfolio Management Office.